spankyed/Vishva/README.md

 ⋅⋅⋅Or perhaps, you haven't talked to Mom in a while.
 She can go to your site, see what you are doing, talk with your chatbo— on 2nd thought, you should probably still call Mom once a week.

-⋅⋅⋅Instead lets say your famous,  with an audience that wants to talk to you and find out what your up to.
+⋅⋅⋅Instead of not having called Mom in a while, lets say your famous, with an audience that wants to talk to you and find out what your up to.
 How many do you think you could meaningfully engage with, given any reasonable amount of time?